Which Series or Model Is My Apple Watch? (2023)

 What to Know

-• You can find your Apple Watch model by checking the back of your watch or by looking it up in your Apple Watch app on your iPhone.
+• You can find your Apple Watch model by checking the back of your watch or by looking it up in the Watch app on your iPhone.

-• Once you have your Apple Watch model number, you can check the Apple Watch Generations table below to find which series you own.
+• Once you have your Apple Watch model number, check the Apple Watch Generations table below to find which series you own.

-Wait, what Apple Watch do I have?
-Since the different types of Apple Watches look very similar, it can be easy to get confused!
-Whether you need to know which Apple Watch case or band to order, or you’re planning to upgrade to the Apple Watch Series 8, it’s handy to know how to identify which Apple Watch series you have.
+What Apple Watch do I have?
+Different types of Apple Watches look very similar; it can be easy to get confused!
 I’ll go over how to tell what Apple Watch you have, including the super quick Apple Watch serial number check.

 How Do I Know Which Apple Watch I Have?